 Skills for Air Transport Majors

-A major in air transport prepares you for careers in which the following skill-sets are crucial:
+air transport majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Speaking - Talking to others to convey information effectively.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.